Aliases for PLA2G16 Gene

 GeneCards Summary for PLA2G16 Gene

 PLA2G16 (Phospholipase A2 Group XVI) is a Protein Coding gene.
 Diseases associated with PLA2G16 include Monofixation Syndrome and Abnormal Retinal Correspondence.
-Among its related pathways are Linoleic acid metabolism and Regulation of lipolysis in adipocytes.
+Among its related pathways are Metabolism and Regulation of lipolysis in adipocytes.
 GO annotations related to this gene include phospholipase A2 activity and phosphatidylserine 1-acylhydrolase activity.
 An important paralog of this gene is HRASLS2.

 UniProtKB/Swiss-Prot for PLA2G16 Gene